dogecash/dogecash-old/doc/build-unix.md

     sudo apt-get install libssl-dev libgmp-dev libevent-dev libboost-all-dev

-**Note:** For Ubuntu versions starting with Bionic (18.04), or Debian versions starting with Stretch, use `libssl1.0-dev` above instead of `libssl-dev`. dogecash Core does not support the use of OpenSSL 1.1, though compilation is still possible by passing `--with-incompatible-ssl` to configure (NOT RECOMMENDED!).
+**Note:** For Ubuntu versions starting with Bionic (18.04), or Debian versions starting with Stretch, use `libssl1.0-dev` above instead of `libssl-dev`.
+DogeCash Core does not support the use of OpenSSL 1.1, though compilation is still possible by passing `--with-incompatible-ssl` to configure (NOT RECOMMENDED!).

 BerkeleyDB is required for the wallet.